 You’ve likely heard the phase, “Ditch the Bowl,” but what does it mean?
 Essentially, we are encouraging you to stop feeding your dog from an ordinary bowl.
 But why do we recommend this and how can you feed once you have “Ditched the Bowl”?

 Most people feed their dogs from bowls, a very traditional and seemingly sensible way to feed.
-However, feeding your dogs from a bowl is a waste of resources, reinforcement, opportunity for relationship building and mental exercise.
+However, feeding your dogs from an ordinary bowl is a waste of resources, reinforcement, opportunity for relationship building and mental exercise.

-Some the main reasons we recommend you stop feeding your dog from a bowl are:
+Some the main reasons we recommend you stop feeding your dog from a regular bowl are:

 1. Food is your dog’s “money”: Think of each morsel of food as “money.”
 If you are feeding your dog from a bowl, you are essentially giving them their day’s “wages” for “free.”
 If you got up every morning and your daily wages were just sitting in a bowl on your coffee table, how motivated would you be to get up and go to work?

 2. Building value for you: If we are still thinking of the “food as money” analogy, then we can see how having you deliver each morsel of food to your dog will make your dog see you as more valuable.
 The value of the food will be associated with you, thereby teaching your dog that you are the provider of all that is good in life.

 3. Creating food drive: You may feel your dog is not “food motivated.”
 This is rarely true, and may be due in part to the fact that they always have a bowl of food on the ground from which they can go and graze.
 If you create some scarcity by not having food out all the time and associate some excitement with the food by having fun training your dog to “work” for it, you will likely see an increase in motivation and drive.